ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/34018.svg)](https://asciinema.org/a/34018)

-An ASCII-art game like Space Invaders
+is a clone of Space Invaders game.

 **Play**: ```telnet or ssh on sdf.org```